Searcher408/Basic-programming-projects/README.md

 # Basic-programming-projects
-Just a repository for Programming exercises.
+Just a repository for programming exercises.